 Camp for €20,- a night at Campsite La Paz in low season with CampingCard ACSI.
 Campsite La Paz, located in Llanes (Asturias), is a campsite with 432 touring pitches.
 With your CampingCard ACSI you can camp on one of the pitches during the following periods: 12-04-2019 - 29-06-2019 and 01-09-2019 - 12-10-2019.

-A terraced site with fine views of the sea.
+Terraced site with fine views of the sea.
 Picos de Europa (30 min).
 Caravans towed to and from the pitch.
 Not much shade on the side facing the sea.
-Enjoy a beautiful sunset in the campsite restaurant.
+Enjoy a beautiful sunset in the restaurant.
 Due to big differences in high and low tides you have wonderful wide beaches.
 Good renovated toilet facilities.

 Looking for inexpensive camping in low season?
 Order CampingCard ACSI